Login

 3. Measure their inseam from the floor to their crotch.

-Use these measurements to choose the appropriate wheel size:
+These measurements will enable you to select the suitable wheel size:

 Comfortable Popular Design Kids Bike